kgateway-dev/kgateway/docs/content/security/mtls/_index.md

 type: kubernetes.io/tls
 ```

-#### Gloo Deployment
+#### Gloo Deployment (the xDS server)

-In our Gloo Deployment, we add two sidecars: the envoy sidecar and the SDS sidecar.
+In the gloo deployment, two sidecars are added: the envoy sidecar and the SDS sidecar.

 The purpose of the envoy sidecar is to do TLS termination on the default gloo xdsBindAddr (0.0.0.0:9977) with something
 that accepts and validates a TLS connection.